Home About Services Engagement Insights Request a Design Review

 The engineer who designs from implementation experience rather than architectural thinking will sometimes produce designs that work today but do not scale, do not survive failure gracefully, or lock the organisation into a vendor dependency that becomes expensive to unwind.

-The combination - CCDE-level architectural thinking and CCIE-level implementation knowledge - is what makes a design genuinely implementable.
+The combination -- CCDE-level architectural thinking and CCIE-level implementation knowledge -- is what makes a design genuinely implementable.
 Not just theoretically sound on paper.
 Actually buildable, by real engineers, in a real environment, against real constraints.

 Why this matters for design review

 When I am reviewing a design, I am applying both lenses simultaneously.
-The CCDE lens asks: does this architecture actually solve the problem, is it appropriately scaled to the requirement, are the trade-offs correctly understood, does it survive the failure scenarios the business depends on?
-The CCIE lens asks: can this actually be built, are these feature combinations supported on this hardware, will this routing policy behave as the diagram assumes, what happens to this failover mechanism under real traffic conditions?
+The CCDE lens asks: does this architecture solve the real problem the organisation faces, or does it address hypothetical problems that a vendor wants to sell you a solution for?
+Is it appropriately scaled to the requirement?
+Are the trade-offs correctly understood?
+Does it survive the failure scenarios the business actually depends on?

+The value of holding both certifications is not the credentials.
+It is the ability to occupy both perspectives at the same time and see what neither can see alone.
 Most design reviews only apply one lens.
 An architect reviews it architecturally and finds no problems.
 An engineer reviews it for buildability and finds no problems.
-Nobody applies both simultaneously.
-The gaps live in the space between the two perspectives - and that is exactly where design failures originate.
+The gaps live in the space between the two perspectives -- and that is exactly where design failures originate.

 • Architectural decisions are tested against implementation reality.
 A design that is architecturally coherent but operationally unworkable is not a good design.
 The CCIE lens catches the gap between what looks right on paper and what works in production.

 • The gap between design intent and implementation reality is visible.
-Most design failures live in this gap.
-Seeing it requires both perspectives simultaneously - the architectural view of what was intended and the implementation view of what will actually be configured.
+Most design failures live here.
+Seeing it requires both perspectives at the same time -- the architectural view of what was intended and the implementation view of what will actually be configured.

 Want independent design review from someone who holds both?